cparrapa/micropythonlibs/code examples/wifi/self hosted/README.md

 For the ip address display code uncomment out  102 to 132 in ottoSelfHostedWebControl.py
 ip address is also given in serial monitor

+open this ip in a browser on a device on the same network and off you go (hopefully)